 - Click Site > Data Stores and select Register a big data file share.

 - Accept the default of type File Share, type in a unique name and the path to your folder BigDataExample (for example, \\sharedLocation\BigDataExample for Windows or /sharedLocation/BigDataExample for Linux), and click Create.
 This creates a big data file share data store.
 This corresponds to a big data file share item in your portal, with an underlying big data catalog service available through a URL in the format https://gisserver.domain.com:6443/arcgis/rest/services/DataStoreCatalogs/bigDataFileShares_FileShareName/BigDataCatalogServer, where FileShareName is determined by what you named the data store when registering.
 In this example, the big data file share has one dataset, NYCTaxi, named after the folder in your big data file share.

 Edit a big data file share

 This dataset has multiple date and time fields.
 You'll inspect the dataset in the manifest to make sure that you're using the correct fields.
 To edit and view the datasets in the manifest, click the pencil icon next to the big data file share in Server Manager.
-When the manifest is first generated, the geometry and time parameters determine the pick-up locations.
+When the manifest is first generated, the geometry and time parameters use the pick-up locations.
 The pick-up location fields were selected by the manifest generation process.
 For this tutorial you are interested in running analysis on the drop-off locations.

 When the manifest is generated, a best guess is applied to find fields used to represent geometry and time.